-Local search is valuable for any real estate marketing strategy.
-While it costs a fortune to hire an SEO agency, you can give it a go yourself or hire a freelancer off of a website like UpWork.
+Local search is valuable for any real estate digital marketing strategy.
+While it costs a fortune to hire a search engine optimization (SEO) agency, you can give it a go yourself or hire a freelancer off of a website like UpWork.

 Use keywords on your site such as “houses for sale in [your area]” or “licensed real estate agent in [your area]” to help buyers find you faster on Google.
 Your goal is to rank in places like the Google Maps 3 Pack.

 If you’re unsure what keywords to go after, a quick search on Google Keyword Planner, AnswerThePublic, or Keyword Tool can help.
 Also, check what keywords competitors are using on their site and incorporate them into your website.